kbroman/blog/content/post/2013-09-25-code-review.md

 Later, on twitter, [Titus took issue](https://twitter.com/ctitusbrown/status/382862626692149248) with the "not improve how it looks" part of what Roger said:

-<blockquote>".@kwbroman @simplystats @rdpeng Please read <http://en.wikipedia.org/wiki/Code_review> you are deeply, significantly, and completely wrong about code review."</blockquote>
+> ".@kwbroman @simplystats @rdpeng Please read <http://en.wikipedia.org/wiki/Code_review> you are deeply, significantly, and completely wrong about code review."

 Characterizing code review as strictly cosmetic was an unfortunate, gross simplification.
 (And how code looks _is_ important.)